Understanding and Managing Canine Skin Allergies

 Itching and Scratching

-• Persistent Scratching: One of the primary signs of skin allergies in dogs is constant scratching, often focused on specific areas like the paws, ears, and belly.
+• Persistent Scratching: One of the primary signs of skin allergies in dogs is persistent scratching, often concentrated in specific areas such as the paws, ears, and belly.

 • Excessive Licking and Chewing: Dogs with skin allergies often lick or chew their paws and other body parts to relieve itching.
 This behavior can lead to sores and hair loss.